pkardas/notes/books/head-first-design-patterns/notes.md

 to observers.

 You are the user - you interact with the view.
 When you do something to the view, then the view tells the controller what you did.
 It is controller's job to handle that.
-The controller asks the model to change its state.If you click a button it is the controller's job to figure out what that means and how the model should be manipulated based on that action.
+The controller asks the model to change its state.
+If you click a button it is the controller's job to figure out what that means and how the model should be manipulated based on that action.
 The controller may also ask the view to change.
 The model notifies the view when its state has changed.
 The view asks the model for state.